f5devcentral/f5-agility-labs-ddos/docs/class7/bados/module2.rst

 Application Security DoS Profiles
 ==================================================

 In this module we will review the various settings and options that make up a layer 7 DoS profile.
 We will not review each and every setting, but instead we will focus on key settings which will most likely require attention during a production deployment.
-More detail on each individual setting can be found by viewing the Help Menu on left side of the |bip| Configuration Utility (GUI) or production documentation.
+More detail on each individual setting can be found by viewing the Help Menu on left side of the |bip| Configuration Utility (GUI) or product documentation.

 Review DoS Profile General Settings